zakenaio/PP3-MasterMind-2023-ci-fsd/README.md

 My Live Deploy -

 I loved playing MasterMind when I was younger, I was never any good at it, but played it a lot.
-When I found Tech with Tims version it was a perfect plattform to build upon.
+I did Tims version in early summer 2023, and had a lot of ideas of how to improve.
-Alterations.
-The idea is to break a 4 (or more) colored code in as few tries as possible.

-The user should be greeted with a Welcome message. print_welcome_message() Logo and Menu.
-Start Game > levels - Rules - Quit. -Simple_term_menu.
+The player should be greeted by a big friendly Logo.

-Need to Clear the Screen on Start / Quit, and menu options.

-The user Need visual feed back on their color choices and where they have placed them.
-For easiest use, choose one color at the time.
-Report errors if not a Color has been chosen.
-(You need to choose a color - Options RGBYWO
-[ R G B Y ]

-Levels?
+MasterMind
+And a menu for easy access to Rules, a way to choose levels, and to quit the game.
+The rules (found here) are really not that hard, but they are extensive enough to cover a large part of the game screen.
+Not optimal.
+This was more or less the only reason for the menus.

+I really wanted levels, i would recquire a major overhaul of the games logic.
+Here the user is greeted by three different options.

-Easy - Four colors 20 tries
+- Easy - Four colors 20 tries
-Medium - Four colors 10 ties
+- Medium - Four colors 10 ties
-Hard - Five color colors 10 tries
+- Hard - Five color colors 10 tries

+The real challange for me was to make this work.
+Both game mechanics, and menus.
+The user needs a seamless way to work.
+Easy up down and enter.

+Single letter input with visual markers for where you have put your color.
+Here is yet another really important part of the new ux, its much easier for the user to just input one color at the time, with visual feedback.
+Instead of all four / or five for hard.

+[ R - - - ]
+[ R G - - ]

 Welcome Logo Message - print_welcome_message()
 TOOL - https://textkool.com/en/ascii-art-generator

-Extended Python Version

 simple_term_menu - LINK - https://pypi.org/project/simple-term-menu/
 TerminalMenu handles all of the menu options.

 Menu. main_menu()
-		Start Game - Starts Game()
-		Rules of Mastermind display_rules()- Get you to The rules of the game. with a return option. / Start game?
-		Quit - quit() quits the game.

 CLEAR SCREEN